11 NCAC 06A .0809 APPROVAL OF COURSES

 (c) The Commissioner shall determine the number of ICECs that have been assigned to the approved course in accordance with Rule .0805 of this Section.

-(e) If a course approval application is denied by the Commissioner or his designee, a written explanation of the reason for denial shall be furnished to the provider.
+(e) If a course approval application is denied by the Commissioner or his or her designee, a written explanation of the reason for denial shall be furnished to the provider.

 (f) Course approval applications shall include the following: